Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Your log also can prod you to work out on those days when you're too tired or you think you're too busy.
+Your log also can push you to work out on those days when you're too tired or you think you're too busy.

-Here's a brief rundown on what data you should record:
+Here's a brief rundown on what information you should record:

-Distance (in miles and tenths for running, walking, or cycling; in laps or meters for swimming)
+Distance (in miles and tenths for running, walking, or cycling, and in laps or meters for swimming)